kgisl/project-ideas/ssaChallenge/59second.md

 ### Related
 “Authenticity in the Digital Age: Why You Have To Tell Your Story Even If The Ego Doesn’t” @getstoried https://medium.com/@getstoried/authenticity-in-the-digital-age-why-you-have-to-tell-your-story-even-if-the-ego-doesnt-459632c0c656
-  - "Know Yourself, Choose Yourself, Give Yourself."
+  - "Know Yourself, Choose Yourself, Give Yourself.
+It starts with self-insight."
   - "To know yourself, think for yourself." - Socrates